terraform-ibm-modules/terraform-ibm-watsonx-ai/README.md

 This module supports the following:

-* Provision the following services:
+* Provisions the following services:
-    * Watson Studio
+    * watsonx Studio
-    * Watson Machine Learning
+    * watsonx Runtime
-    * Cloud Object Storage
+* Configure the IBM watsonx profile
-* Configuring the IBM watsonx profile and creating a starter IBM watsonx project. for an IBM Cloud user, who becomes the admin of the IBM watsonx project.
+* Create a IBM watsonx project for an IBM Cloud user, who becomes the admin of the IBM watsonx project.

 ### Usage